 The response is in the spirit of Ezekiel’s preaching, a plea to listen to God, to worship him and follow his lead as sheep follow their shepherd.

 More this week from St Paul’s letter on living by faith and with the responsibilities this brings.
 The opening words of mutual love and care take up the theme of what we ‘owe’ one another in community.
 Paul’s words of the ‘single’ commandment come from Deuteronomy 6:5.
 In Matthew 22:34-40 (Mark 12:28-31, Luke 10:25-28), this is combined with the command to love God, which of course Paul would recognize, but in this reading his emphasis in on the love owed to other human beings.
-Although this middle reading is not about challenging anyone, it gives the reason one would have for so doing – love for the other -and how one should act – with care for those whether mistaken or acting harmfully.
+This middle reading is not about challenging anyone, unlike the first reading and the Gospel.
+It gives an important balance to how we respond to one another: always with love, and doing no harm.

 The ‘wrongdoing’ of the wayward brother in this case is not a personal injury but some sin or behaviour that is disruptive of common life.
 (Forgiving a sin against one personally will be taken up next week.)
 To deal with the wrongdoer in private is tactful and respectful, allowing them to change their ways without exposure to the whole community.
 The translation, ‘have it out with him’ conceals the meanings found in the Greek word, which has several aspects: reprimand, calling one to recognise they are in the wrong, or showing up a wrongful act.
-Also note that the way Greek nouns work, ‘brother’ can include ‘sister’.
+Also note that the Greek nouns word means both ‘brother’ and ‘sister’.

 If that first effort does not work, the next step is to take two more to act together for reconciliation.
 (This practice seems to echo the provisions of Deuteronomy 19:15 and similar Jewish practices of dealing with a sinner.)
 The final step is to call the wrongdoer forward in the community, and if there is still no repentance and change, he is to ‘treated as a pagan/Gentile or tax collector.’
 These words are somewhat startling here, for Jesus has in his ministry made a point of dealing with both these groups, and even praising them and chose a tax collector as one of the Twelve.
 Perhaps the words are borrowed from Jewish practice as just meaning those who are difficult to live peacefully with.
 It could also mean that one who disrupts the community by his behaviour needs to be removed, but still considered as one potentially accepting Jesus’ good news at another time.
 As Andrew Gregory puts it, the offender now becomes ‘an object of appropriate evangelical zeal.’

 The third set deals with the prayer of several disciples coming together.
 As with similar promises in other parts of the gospel for answered prayer of an individual, there is the question of how literal is the promise that prayer will always be answered?
 Many Christians have the experience that what they asked did not happen as they wanted.
 The question of how God responds to ‘petitionary prayer’ is dealt with in various ways in the books of the New Testament.
 It helps to look at these in the whole, including the Lord’s Prayer, and Jesus’ own prayer in Gethsemane – where the petitions include ‘Your will be done’.
 Here with the following verses on the presence of Jesus with two or three praying, it may mean that effective prayer is that which is made in ‘Jesus’ name’.
-That is more than just adding the words ‘in Jesus name’ to what we say.
+To pray in Jesus’ name means more than just adding his name at the end of the prayer.
 The background in the Hebrew Bible is that ‘name’ means the whole person.
 (This is why misusing the ‘name of God’ is serious enough to be one of the Ten Commandments.)
 Such a prayer would be made with Jesus’ own teaching of what is right to do, and with full trust in God no matter what happens.
 In this sense, we can be sure that God responds to our concerns, even when we don’t see here and now the ‘why’ or ‘how’.

 In Judaism the number required for the ‘minyan’ – community prayer – was ten males.
 In Jesus’ community, it is any two members.
 Matthew stresses that Jesus is ‘with’ those coming together and ‘with us’ is an important theme of his gospel.
 It appears in the early pages, where Jesus’ name is said to be ‘Emmanuel’ meaning ‘God with us’.
 The last words of the Gospel bring this to the fore again when the risen Christ promises to ‘be with’ his people to the end of time.